SerigneCisse/cheorm.github.io/_posts/2018-02-24-Auto-Credit-Card-Fraud.md

 Based on the distribution graphs above, it appears that for certain features, the distribution of fraudulent cases are different from non-fraudulent cases.
 However, the differences are difficult to make definitive judgements based on visual inspection.

-For the sake of reaching a robust conclusion (on which features are important to distinguish normal transactions from fradulent ones), we will perform equality of distribution tests.
+For the sake of reaching a robust conclusion (on which features are important to distinguish normal transactions from fraudulent ones), we will perform equality of distribution tests.
 In this case, the Wilcoxon Rank-Sum Test is chosen here since outliers were found in the data.
 This will be used to check for equality of the distributions of each feature, between fraud and non-fraud cases.

      Wilcoxon Rank-Sum Relevant Features:  ['V1', 'V2', 'V3', 'V4', 'V5', 'V6', 'V7', 'V8', 'V9', 'V10',